 The Cali School is the home of the Harry Partch Institute, and hosts the largest collection of Partch Instruments in the world.
 Theory/Composition majors may take advantage of this unique opportunity to work with the Partch Instruments.

 Guest composers and theorists are frequently invited to lecture and interact with our students.
 Recent guests have included Jennifer Higdon, Thomas Oboe Lee, Lei Liang, and Krzysztof Penderecki.

 The Bachelor of Music in Theory/Composition includes six semesters of music theory; six semesters of private theory or composition lessons; eight semesters of the composition seminar; three semesters of music history and one of world music; four semesters of private study on an instrument; and courses in keyboard study, conducting, electronic music, and instrument methods.
 Students have many opportunities throughout their studies to present their compositions in masterclasses and recitals that lead to a senior recital of their original works.
-Our faculty, including Ting Ho (Chair), Patrick Burns, Marla Meissner, Ruth Rendleman and Scott Richards, work closely with students to develop their original ideas.
+Our faculty, including Ting Ho (Chair), Marcos Balter, Patrick Burns, Marla Meissner, Ruth Rendleman and Scott Richards, work closely with students to develop their original ideas.

 Prospective students must show evidence of composition skills in order to be admitted to the program.